-Maybe the best thing about pheasant hunting is that there is no need for scent elimination, decoys, attractant sprays, treestands or even calls.
-All it truly requires is a hunter, a shotgun and the ability to outsmart the birds.
+Maybe the best thing about pheasant hunting is that there is no need for scent elimination, decoys, attractant sprays, treestands, or even calls.
+All it truly requires is a hunter, a shotgun, and the ability to outsmart the birds.

 A few of these things may seem rather obvious, but we want to be thorough.

-- Hunting License
+- Hunting license

 - Your favorite shotgun and shotgun shells

-- Blaze orange hats, or upland bird vest
+- Blaze orange hat

-- Upland pants
+- Briar pants

-- Hunting boots (particularly waterproof)
+- Hunting boots (ideally waterproof)